Neurology - Epilepsy Surgery

 Routine appointments

-6-8 weeks after your surgery, you will have a check-up with the neurosurgeon.
+6-8 weeks after your surgery, you will have a check-up with the Neurosurgeon.
 After this, you should be able to travel and exercise.

 The Epilepsy Specialist Nurse will see or speak to you at regular intervals after surgery and is available to talk to you over the telephone if you have worries or questions about the surgery or your recovery.